Eduard-Za/relay-test/README.md

 <code>desiredCapabilities.setCapability("enableVNC", true);
       desiredCapabilities.setCapability("enableVideo", false);</code>

-We also can use these values as parameters and for example we can enable video recording for a session through command line.
+We also can use these values as parameters and for example, we can enable video recording for a session through a command line.

+If you have any questions, please ask eduardos1218@gmail.com .